-- David Moloney, Assistant Secretary of the Department of Public Expenditure and Reform
+- David Moloney, Secretary-General of the Department of Public Expenditure and Reform

 - Ronan Murphy, former PwC, current board member of Davy, ICON PLC and Greencoat Renewables PLC

 - Rowena Pecchenino, Department of Economics, Maynooth University

 - Pat Rabbitte, former Minister and former leader of the Labour Party, and Chairperson of Tusla – Child and Family Agency